 (Zippia, Quinnipiac University)

-Quinnipiac University, located in Connecticut, is a private university that offers students a variety of degrees in business, engineering, communications, liberal arts, sciences, health sciences, nursing, education, social work, law, and medicine.
-About 97.5% of Quinnipiac graduates were either employed or in advanced education programs six months after graduation, which makes it the first on the list of colleges with best job placement rates in the US.
+Quinnipiac University, located in Connecticut, is a private university that offers students various degrees in business, engineering, communications, liberal arts, sciences, health sciences, nursing, education, social work, law, and medicine.
+About 97.5% of Quinnipiac graduates were either employed or in advanced education programs six months after graduation, making it the first on the list of colleges with best job placement rates in the US.

 7. Augustana University has a job placement rate of 96.05%.